Salt Spring Island, BC, Canada

 Two houses with a total of 4,200 sq ft of living space have eleven bedrooms, four bathrooms, and two kitchens between them, as well as ample room for meetings and home-based businesses.
 Three members live in these buildings, sharing them with renters, WWOOFers, and visitors.

 A garage/studio/workshop of about 1,200 sq ft is used as a classroom for Permaculture and agriculture classes and public events.
 The classroom seats 40.

-New in 2012 is a 3,550 sqft greenhouse, divided into zones for propagation, nursery, and direct seeding.
+We also have a 3,550 sqft “high tunnel” poly greenhouse, divided into zones for propagation, nursery, and direct seeding.

 We have begun a public education campaign leading to re-zoning that will enable construction of a number of additional dwelling units.
 Current zoning allows three additional houses and a cottage.
 We have completed studies that show a larger number of dwelling units are appropriate, based on both carrying capacity of the land and agricultural labour needs, which is the legal requirement for more dwellings.
 This will be a political process, with at least three government bodies and public hearings involved.

 We are seeking additional members who can contribute approximately half the value of a typical North American suburban house to the project.
 Prospective members with outstanding skills who can contribute less are encouraged to contact us.